Sturmtiger/KnowledgeCitadel/Zettelkasten/Liskov substitution principle (LSP).md

     def height(self, value: float) -> None:
 	    self._height = self._width = value
 ```
-### ❌ Problem
+#### ❌ Problem
-Code that works with a `Rectangle` assumes width and height are independent.
-But if you pass a `Square`, changing one affects both.
+Code that works with `Rectangle` assumes the width and height are independent.
+But if you pass `Square`, changing one affects both.
 ```python
 def resize_and_calc_area(rect: Rectangle) -> float:
 	rect.width = 5